Lukeydoopydoo/Public-Data-Project-BSc-Data-Science-Y1T3/README.md

 ![image](https://github.com/user-attachments/assets/60245360-3e91-4728-8409-ec6bcb8f071b)

 The 15-minute interval data was resampled to hourly and the water flow and level utilised the max reading to be representative over the hour whereas rainfall utilised the mean.
+I did this because maximum values for flow and level better capture peak conditions that are critical for flood analysis, while the mean is more appropriate for rainfall as it reflects the overall intensity over time, reducing the impact of short, extreme spikes.

 ```
 warnings_df = warnings_df[warnings_df['id'] == "Flood_Warning_Areas.761"]